Fine Motor Skills

-Ideas for improving fine motor skills in Pre-K/ Preschool children.
+Here are ideas for improving fine motor skills in Pre-K/ Preschool children.
+Find additional fine motor activities here.

 Fine Motor Skills is one of the main areas I sought to improve in my Pre-K classroom this past year (2008-09).
 I think fine motor is an area which is often overlooked, yet it is so important.
 Fine motor skills are the foundation children need before they learn handwriting, in order to have proper pencil grasp and control of a writing instrument.